digitalfabrik/integreat-app/build-configs/README.md

 # Build Configs

-We use the concept of build configs to build different versions of the app.
-A build config defines for example the following aspects:
+We use the concept of build-configs to build different versions of the app.
+A build-config defines for example the following aspects:

 - Enabling and disabling of features
 - Design, fonts, icons and theme colors